V-Sekai/manuals/decisions/20240708-vsekai-my-life-as-a-queen.md

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams

-In "V-Sekai: My Life as a Queen," players assume the role of a queen tasked with rebuilding and managing a kingdom.
+In "V-Sekai: My Life as a princess," players assume the role of a princess tasked with rebuilding and managing a kingdom.
 The game focuses on relaxation through planning, resource management, VR interactions, and adventurer tasking.

 - **Main Menu**: A serene landscape with options to start a new game, load a saved game, and access settings.
 - **In-Game HUD**: Minimalistic interface showing resources, current tasks, and a map of the kingdom.